RobMasters/RJMCommentBundle/Resources/doc/99-faq.md

  * An initial request to your page
  * A request to the jQuery library
  * A request to a javascript file.
 Something like /web/js/35a8e64.js
- * A request to the FOSCommentBundle's API.
+ * A request to the RJMCommentBundle's API.
 Something like /web/app.php/api/threads/test

 ###  How to solve the error "Fatal error: Maximum function nesting level of '100' reached"?